 Year Purchased: 1950

 About the owner: Host Background: Jean a retired historian (20th century US, secondary field in Modern East Asia), four season organic gardener, and Oregon real estate broker with Portland's largest local company, Premier Property Group, LLC.
 A native Portlander, she has very much enjoyed hosting travelers over the past 10 years and helping orient them to the city she knows and loves.
 Johnson House management: Jean Johnson is the host for this family business and lives on site.
 The Johnson brothers are silent partners and oversee policies and finances.

-Why the Owner Chose Northeast Portland, Portland, OR, USA:
+Why the Owner Chose Roseway, Portland, OR, USA:

 Our home is 2 blocks from Portland's major Sandy Boulevard.
 Here guests get the best of both worlds: A affordable place to come home to that is has plenty of free street parking and close proximity (15-20 minutes) to four of Portland's newest trendy neighborhoods and downtown.
 For those who appreciate charm, this homestay is all about artful presentation--from the curbside gardens to the tumbled stone showers to family furnishings and appointments.
 We are artists at heart here, and we like sharing our world with our guests.
 Guest Interaction: Jean is always happy to include guests in her doings whether it be going for a Chinese foot massage (Jean is a connoisseur of these excellent and affordable massages and has found a little hole in the wall venue that she highly recommends), bicycling to New Seasons (Portland's small chain of natural food markets that focuses on local, seasonal produce), going for meditation and garden work parties at the 14-acre neighborhood zen center, and walking Portland's neighborhoods.